Luke Raley Preview, Player Props: Rays vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 4.08 team ERA ranks 14th among all MLB pitching staffs.
+- The Yankees have the 13th-ranked team ERA across all MLB pitching staffs (4.06).

-- In his most recent appearance on Saturday against the Boston Red Sox, the righty went four innings, giving up six earned runs while surrendering seven hits.
+- The righty last pitched on Sunday against the Boston Red Sox, when he threw 5 2/3 innings, allowing two earned runs while giving up four hits.

+- The 27-year-old has put up an ERA of 4.68, with 8.9 strikeouts per nine innings, in 26 games this season.
+Opponents are batting .267 against him.

 © 2023 Data Skrive.
 All rights reserved.